BastiKopo/TVTelegramBingX/README.md

 1. Create or update your `.env` file with the TradingView variables shown above.
 Ensure the certificate and key paths point to valid files.
 Self-signed certificates work for testing as long as TradingView can reach the public endpoint.
 2. Run `./run.sh`.
 When `TRADINGVIEW_WEBHOOK_ENABLED` is `true`, the script starts both the Telegram bot and a FastAPI webhook service via `uvicorn` with TLS enabled.
 Ensure you have installed FastAPI and uvicorn before enabling the webhook.
 The script now checks for the `uvicorn` binary and aborts immediately if it is missing or if the webhook server cannot start, preventing the bot from running without the HTTPS endpoint.
 3. Expose port `8443` (or your configured `TRADINGVIEW_WEBHOOK_PORT`) publicly so that TradingView can reach `https://<your-domain>/tradingview-webhook`.
-4. In TradingView, configure a webhook alert and include the shared secret either in the JSON payload (e.g. `{ "secret": "choose-a-strong-secret", "message": "..." }`) or as an `X-Tradingview-Secret` header if your infrastructure supports custom headers.
+4. In TradingView, configure a webhook alert and include the shared secret either in the JSON payload (e.g. `{ "passphrase": "choose-a-strong-secret", "message": "..." }`) or as an `X-Tradingview-Secret` header if your infrastructure supports custom headers.
+The webhook accepts both TradingView's default `passphrase` field and a custom `secret`/`password` property.

 Validated alerts are forwarded to the Telegram bot.
 When `TELEGRAM_CHAT_ID` is set, the bot automatically sends a formatted message to that chat and keeps a short in-memory history that can be inspected by custom handlers.